Military Divorce Child Support

 Percent payment of Military Divorce Child Support

-The Consumer Credit Protection Act has declared that 50 to 65 percent of the disposable earnings may be deducted for reasons of child support.
+The Consumer Credit Protection Act has declared that 50 to 65 percent of the disposable earnings may be deducted for reasons of child subsidy.
 The following table would clarify the rules in this regard.

 The payer has accrued an arrearage The payer has furnished proof that he/she is offering more than 50 percent of the support of dependents excluding those for whom the support amount is to be deducted Percentage of disposable earnings